kubevault/kubevault/docs/concepts/vault-server-crds/vaultserver.md

       ...
 ```

-### spec.serviceTemplate
+#### spec.serviceTemplate

-You can also provide a template for the services created by Vault operator for VaultServer through `spec.serviceTemplate`.
+You can also provide a template for the services created by KubeVault operator for VaultServer through `spec.serviceTemplate`.
 This will allow you to set the type and other properties of the services. `spec.serviceTemplate` is an optional field.

 ```yaml
 spec: